The Price/Performance Problem: Why Traditional Data Systems Can't Scale with Your Mission

-The world's largest organizations struggle to extract the value they need from their largest data assets.
+The world's largest organizations are drowning in data but still struggle to extract the value they need from their largest assets.

 At Craxel, we see the world differently than other technology companies.
 We see trillions of people, places, and things, each with interconnecting timelines.
 Organizations struggle to capture insights from even a portion of these underlying events and relationships.

-As data volumes grow, performance becomes unaffordable.
+Performance becomes unaffordable as data volumes increase.
 As long as your performance is coupled to data volume, every insight will take longer and longer and/or cost more and more as the mountain of data grows.

 Pushing rock up a hill